varshneyanmol/coffee-machine/README.md

 # Coffee-Machine

+- Application to create a coffee-machine with features described below:
+    - It will be serving some beverages.
+    - Each beverage will be made using some ingredients.
+    - Assume time to prepare a beverage is the same for all cases.
+    - The quantity of ingredients used for each beverage can vary.
+Also, the same ingredient (ex: water) can be used for multiple beverages.
+    - Any beverage can be served only if all the ingredients are available in terms of quantity.
+    - There would be an indicator that would show which all ingredients are running low.
+We need some methods to refill them.

+# How to execute?

+ - Open up a terminal:
--
+ - Install dependencies: `npm install`
+ - To run test cases : `npm test`
+ - To try out with example input : `npm start`

 # Code Architecture

 - `Ingredient` is the base model which is subclassed by other ingredients like `Water`, `Milk`, `GingerSyrup` etc.
     - Any required property can be added to the base model or to any of its subclass, depending on the requirement, like, adding `temperature` property to `Water` etc.
     - These classes can further be subclassed to give better flexibility like keeping `HotMilk` and `ColdMilk` as separate ingredients by subclassing Milk.
-    - **Every type of ingredient has its own `THRESHOLD_ALERT_QUANTITY` variable which implies that if the quantity of this beverage even falls below this threshold then sendAlter to the admin.**
+    - **Every type of ingredient has its own `THRESHOLD_ALERT_QUANTITY` variable which implies that if the quantity of this beverage falls below this threshold then sendAlert to the admin.**
 - `Beverage` is the base model which is subclassed by other beverages like `HotTea`, `GreenTea`, `HotCoffee` etc.
     - Along with `name`, each beverage has a `composition` which is describe below
 - `BeverageComposition` is the map of `ingredient` to its `quantity` needed, that the beverage demands.
 So, we can have two hot_coffees with same ingredients but different compositions of those ingredients.